Late on Rent? Here’s 5 Things You Should Know

 - Wait for a loan associate to give you a call.
 The loan rep will go over the necessary items you have to bring with you and walk you through the rest of the steps.

-- Head over to a title loan center in Nevada to finish.
+- Head over to a payday loan center in Nevada to finish.

 - You will have to bring your state-issued photo ID, your most recent bank statement, your most recent pay stub, and a blank check from an active checking account in your name.